GATE Electrical Engineering Syllabus 2026 & Subject-wise Weightage

 Bridges and Potentiometers, Measurement of voltage, current, power, energy, and power factor; Instrument transformers, Digital voltmeters, and multimeters, Phase, Time, and Frequency measurement; Oscilloscopes, Error analysis

-GATE EE Syllabus with Weightage
+GATE Syllabus for Electronic Engineering With Weightage

 Candidates can check the GATE EE syllabus with weightage from the table below as per previous year trends.
 The GATE EE syllabus with weightage 2026 informs about the high-scoring chapters.
 The weightage of the GATE electrical engineering syllabus has been prepared by carefully analyzing the previous year papers.
 Candidates are advised to focus more on the high-weightage GATE2026 EE syllabus topics to increase their scores in the exam.
 However, in order to gain top scores in the GATE 2026 Exam, candidates must focus on all the topics.